SnailDot/DotBigPlanet/README.md

 # DotBigPlanet
-A tool to help you customize Little Big Planet to your liking
+A tool to unlock/change Little Big Planet to your liking

 *Made for Windows 11 java*